-ON-STAGE CONVERSATION WITH GREG LEAMMLE MODERATED BY GARY MEYER, CO-FOUNDER OF LANDMARK THEATERS
+ON-STAGE CONVERSATION WITH GREG LAEMMLE MODERATED BY GARY MEYER, CO-FOUNDER OF LANDMARK THEATERS

 In 1938, two European immigrant brothers (who happened to be the cousins of famed movie mogul Carl Laemmle, founder of Universal Pictures) escaped fascist Germany right before World War II.
 They came to America and opened a movie theater.
 By the 1960’s, the dynamic Laemmle family owned and operated 6 theaters in the Los Angeles developing an outsized influence on cinema.